ananda-ramiah/Classification-of-Employee-Turnover-Data/README.md

 - Reward employees for working longer hours and for working on more projects.
 - Consider promoting employees who have been with the company for atleast four years, or conduct further investigation about why four-year tenured employees are so dissatisfied.
 - If employees aren't familiar with the company's overtime pay policies, inform them about this.
 If the expectations around workload and time off aren't explicit, make them clear.
-- High evaluation score shouldn't just be based on the number of projects and hours worked, but also on the quality of the work
+- High evaluation score shouldn't just be based on the number of projects and hours worked, but also on the quality of the work.

 #### Next Steps